fetchai/uAgents/docs/api/uagents/network.md

 **Arguments**:

-- `ledger` _Ledger_ - An instance of the Ledger class representing the blockchain ledger.
+  ledger contract (LedgerContract): An instance of the LedgeContract class.

 **Attributes**:

-- `ledger` _Ledger_ - An instance of the Ledger class representing the blockchain ledger.
+  ledger contract (LedgerContract): An instance of the LedgeContract class.

 <a id="src.uagents.network.AlmanacContract.is_registered"></a>